 If it is determined that the bug report is valid, the BIC will work with the corresponding party (the BCM, the Root DAO Multisig (RDM), etc.) to resolve the issue as soon as possible via an emergency upgrade.
-The fix will be forwarded to Halborn for review.
+The fix will be forwarded to an audit for review, if applicable.